ToCSharp/AsyncChromeDriver/README.md

 ## AsyncChromeDriver
-Chrome WebDriver and Chrome DevTools in one library.
+Async .Net Chrome WebDriver and Chrome DevTools in one library.

 It connects directly to [Chrome DevTools](https://chromedevtools.github.io/devtools-protocol/) and is async from this connection.
 No need in chromedriver.

 AsyncChromeDriver implements [IAsyncWebBrowserClient](https://github.com/ToCSharp/IAsyncWebBrowserClient) and can be used as [AsyncWebDriver](https://github.com/ToCSharp/AsyncWebDriver).

 It also has DevTools property and you can easily use all power of Chrome DevTools from your .Net app.
-Thanks to [BaristaLabs/chrome-dev-tools-runtime](https://github.com/BaristaLabs/chrome-dev-tools-runtime)
+We use modified version from [BaristaLabs/chrome-dev-tools-generator](https://github.com/BaristaLabs/chrome-dev-tools-generator)

 Look video of BrowsersDevToolsExample: https://youtu.be/dNMuoeDmEME
 [![Join the chat at https://gitter.im/AsyncWebDriver/Lobby](https://badges.gitter.im/AsyncWebDriver/Lobby.svg)](https://gitter.im/AsyncWebDriver/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)